chrisxfire/chrisxfire.github.io/content/notes/_net/types/classes/methods/indexers.md

 }
 ```

-# Example of Indexer That Searches by String Instead of Index
+# example of indexer that searches by string instead of index
 ```cs
 public int this[string day] = FindDayIndex(day);